sketchplugins/plugin-directory/README.md

 - [Avocode Sketch Plugin](https://avocode.com/download?origin=sketch), by Avocode Inc.: Sync Sketch designs to Avocode.
 - [Swap Fill & Border](https://github.com/nathco/swap-fill-border), by Nathan Rutzky: Sketch.app plugin for swapping fill and border colors.
 - [Sketch Focus](https://sketchfocus.com), by Code Arrows: A new plugin for Sketch that boosts your productivity by keeping you on-task.
-- [Sketch To Clickthrough HTML](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
-- [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
-- [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
-- [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
-Helps you output splash screen and screenshot for app store&google play